AI and Christian Decision-Making: Seeking God's Will in the Age of Algorithms

 3. Relationship Advice

-Principle: Relationships are fundamentally about covenant love, forgiveness, sacrifice, and spiritual unity.things that can't be reduced to algorithms.
+Principle: Relationships are fundamentally about covenant love, forgiveness, sacrifice, and spiritual unity—things that can't be reduced to algorithms.
 Use AI for practical tools (scheduling date nights, anyone?), but never for the heart-level work of love.

-Red Light: Should you confront a friend about sin?
+Should you take that mission trip?
+Should you confront a friend about sin?
 Should you step into leadership at church?
 These questions involve spiritual conviction and calling that an algorithm has no capacity to discern.

 3. Crisis Decisions Requiring Wisdom

-When you're in the midst of crisis;a medical emergency, a relationship rupture, a moral failure.you need wisdom that transcends data.
+When you're in the midst of crisis—a medical emergency, a relationship rupture, a moral failure—you need wisdom that transcends data.
 You need the peace of God that passes understanding (Philippians 4:7), the Spirit's guidance, and trusted believers who can pray with you and speak truth.

 4. Life-Defining Choices